Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

     - REST API for automated user, role, and client management.
     - SPI (Service Provider Interfaces) for extending authentication, validation, or provisioning capabilities.
     - Ability to implement custom authenticators or connect to external systems.

-The service is offered with the following unit metric: *100 users*.

 The service offers the following advantages: